MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/devices/New-DeviceConfigurationRule.md

 ```

 ### -AccountUserName
-The AccountUserName parameter specifies ???.
+The AccountUserName parameter specifies the account user name.
 Valid values for this parameter are:

 - A text value.